pmbrull/k8s-workshop/README.md

 nc: connect to localhost port 5432 (tcp) failed: Connection refused
 ```

+We tried to connect to our localhost (where the container is running) in the specified port, but we can't!
 This happens because we need to open the ports of the container.
 Let's remove the current container with `docker rm -f <containerID>` and prepare a more involved `run` command:

 ```bash
 docker run -p 5432:5432 --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres
 ```

 Which will return the container.
-What we've done here - apart from setting a pwd - is specifying a link between `LOCAL_PORT:CONTAINER_PORT`.
+What we've done here - apart from setting a pwd as an environment variable - is specifying a link between `LOCAL_PORT:CONTAINER_PORT`.
 Now we should be able to really connect to that db:

 ```bash
 nc -vz localhost 5432
 Connection to localhost 5432 port [tcp/postgresql] succeeded!
 ```

+> OBS: Note how we also used the `-d` option, which runs the container **detached** from the terminal session.

 ## Building an Application

 After getting our db ready, it's time we interact with it.
-To do so, there is a Python flask application `app.py` that acts as a db client to which we'll port our queries.
+To do so, there is a Python flask application `app.py` that acts as a db client to which we'll run our queries to.
 But instead of directly running the application, we will build a docker container to host it.
 The files used to create Docker Images are called `Dockerfile`.

 If we examine the one provided we can see the following steps:
 1. `FROM` specifies the `Base Image`, i.e. another Docker image used as a foundation for ours.
 2. `WORKDIR` sets the path on which the commands will run.
 3. `COPY` puts our application into the `WORKDIR`.
 Note how we will need to build the Docker where this file is accessible and the path matches the one here.
 4. `RUN` to trigger some commands.
-5. We also set an `ARG` so that we can set the application port when building the image.
+5. We also set an `ARG` (argument) so that we can set the application port when building the image.
 6. `EXPOSE` the application port IN the container.
 7. `CMD` to run the application at container launch.